 Users are required to meet the minimum first deposit levels to begin investing in any M1 portfolio, whether it’s made up of custom My Pies, stocks, funds, Expert Pies, or any combination.

-Investors who want access to margin trading must meet minimum account balance requirements of $25,000.
+Investors who want access to margin trading must meet minimum account balance requirements of $10,000.
 The portfolio line of credit, called M1 Borrow, is immediately available to users who have account balances above that threshold level.
+The M1 Borrow rate is currently 4%.

 |Investormint Verdict: M1 Finance wins when it comes to investment minimums.
 Even though Betterment has no minimum for its entry-level service, the $100,000 minimum for Premium is high and docks it a few points in our view.|